aluxnimm/outlookcaldavsynchronizer/README.md

 ### Changelog ###

+#### 1.25.0 ####
+- New features
+	- Add support for Google Contacts API to sync Outlook contact folders with Google contacts which improves mapping and performance, since the Google CardDAV API has some issues (first official release, beta)
+	- Support for google contact groups, which are synced to Outlook categories.
+	- Sync contact photos, WebPages, Notes, Sensitivity, Hobbies for google contacts.
+	- Added mapping for anniversary, relations (spouse, child, etc.) and IMs for google contacts (Contribution from Florian Saller [https://sourceforge.net/u/floriwan/profile/](https://sourceforge.net/u/floriwan/profile/), thank you!)
+	- Improve generic synchronizer to support batch-write operations and introduce Synchronization Context.
+- Bug fixes
+	- Add TYPE=JPEG to vcard photo attributes and catch exceptions in MapPhoto2To1.
+	- Catch COM-Exception, when fetching Items from Outlook (ticket #263 Error when deleting contacts with Synchronize changes immediately after changes activated).
+	- Fix possible Nullreference Exception in CardDavDataAccess.
+	- Fix ForceBasicAuthentication checkbox in WPF UI.
+	- Fix and simplify connection testing.
+	- Delete contact photo in Outlook if it was deleted on the CardDav server.

 #### 1.24.0 ####
 - New features
 	- Add general option to ignore invalid characters in server response.